MinBZK/ai-validation/docs/ADRs/0011-researcher-in-residence.md

   documents are submitted to a member of the team for review prior to being processed.
 - Any data collected and analyzed via interviews is done on the basis of informed consent.
 - The data collected is not shared with other parties and is handled ethically by the researcher.
-- No information, aggregation, or summary of information from the communication channel of the team (mattermost) is collected, processed, or analyzed by the researcher.
+- No information, aggregation, or summary of information from the communication channel of the team (Mattermost) is collected, processed, or analyzed by the researcher.

 ## Risks